vvv214/s23-algorithm/index.md

 # Data Privacy (Fall 2022)

-How can we learn from data collected from individuals while ensuring their privacy?
-The course explores this question, starting from privacy attacks to rigorous state-of-the-art solutions using differential privacy.
-The class will talk about both theoretical foundations and practical issues in real-world applications. **Prerequisites** include basic knowledge of coding (e.g., Python) and be comfortable reading and writing proofs involving algorithms and probability.
+Machine learning models are powerful, but do you know they are also vunerable to different attacks?
+In this course we will start from privacy attacks to different machine learning models.
+We will then talk about defenses such as differential privacy.
+Finally we will discuss other privacy enhancing technologies.
+While the course is a 4-level course (we will also have semester-long projects), junior students are welcome to take the challenge!
+Prerequisites only include basic knowledge of coding (Python), algorithms, and probability.

 - Instructor: [Tianhao Wang](https://tianhao.wang)
-- Location: TBD
+- Location: Mechanical Engr Bldg 341
-- Time: TBD
+- Time: MoWe 3:30pm - 4:45pm
 - TA: TBD
 - Discussion: TBD
 - Office Hour